 JESS: If you’re feeling like you’re on the receiving end of a lot of change at the moment, perhaps it’s a good time for you to make an active change as well.

-ZOE: To those who are thinking about joining an online meeting for your local Greenpeace group, I’d definitely recommend it.
+ZOE: To those who are thinking about joining a meeting for your local Greenpeace group, I’d definitely recommend it.
 This crisis is calling out for people to become ambassadors for the Earth, to step up and get involved.